John Magufuli: Death

 Magufuli's final public appearance was on 27 February 2021, leading to speculation over his health.
 His death on 17 March 2021 at 6 p.m.
 EAT (15:00 UTC) was announced in a statement read out by vice-president Samia Suluhu Hassan, who was sworn in as his successor two days later.
-He was the only Tanzanian president to die in office.
+He was the first Tanzanian president to die in office.
 14 days of national mourning were declared, with flags flying at half-mast nationwide.

 The government attributed his death to a heart condition accompanied by a decade-long chronic atrial fibrillation, although opposition figures and some media sources alleged that Magufuli had contracted COVID-19.

 Magufuli's remains were laid in state at the Uhuru Stadium in Dar es Salaam on 20 March.
 His state funeral was held two days later at the Jamhuri Stadium in Dodoma, and he was buried in his hometown of Chato on 26 March.